xcp-ng/xcp-ng-org/docs/contributing.md

 Copy them to `~/.koji/` (create it if it doesn't exist yet).
 Make sure not to lose them and to not let anyone put their hands on them.

 You may also receive a browser certificate for the connection to Koji's web interface.
 It has little use, though.
-Unless you have admin rights, the only actions available are canceling and resubmitting builds, which you can already do with the `koji` CLI tool.
+Unless you have admin rights, the only actions available are cancelling and resubmitting builds, which you can already do with the `koji` CLI tool.
 ```
 {login}_browser_certificate.p12
 ```
 You need to import it into your web browser's certificate store and then use it when you log in to <https://koji.xcp-ng.org/>

 #### Installing koji
-If your linux distribution provides `koji` in its repositories (e.g. Fedora, CentOS or Mageia), simply install it from there.
+If your Linux distribution provides `koji` in its repositories (e.g. Fedora, CentOS or Mageia), simply install it from there.
 Else you can either run it from a container, or clone it from <https://pagure.io/koji>, then run it from there with something like `PYTHONPATH=$(realpath .):/usr/lib/python3.5/site-packages/ cli/koji help`.
 If it fails, you probably need to install additional python dependencies.

 #### Configuring koji
 Put this in `~/.koji/config`: